Own-Data-Privateer/hoardy-mail/README.md

 Also, `imaparms` seems to be one of the fastest, if not the fastest, IMAP fetchers there is.
 By default, it fetches mail >150 times faster than [fetchmail](https://www.fetchmail.info/) (and [getmail](https://github.com/getmail6/getmail6)), but if your IMAP server supports long enough command lines, your system can do SSL and your hard drive can flush data fast enough, then you can saturate a gigabit Ethernet link with `imaparms`.

-Since bootstrapping into either of these setups requires some querying into actual IMAP folder names and mass changes to flags on IMAP server-side, `imaparms` provides subcommands for that too.
+Since bootstrapping into a setup similar to the one described above requires querying into actual IMAP folder names and mass changes to flags on IMAP server-side, `imaparms` provides subcommands for that too.

 See the "subcommands" subsection of the [usage section](#usage) for the list available of subcommands and explanations of what they do.

-Also, if you are really paranoid, you can run `imaparms fetch` with `--any-seen --unflagged` command line options instead of the implied `--unseen --any-flagged` options, which will make it use the `FLAGGED` IMAP flag instead of the `SEEN` IMAP flag to track state, allowing you to run it simultaneously with tools that use the `SEEN` flag, like `fetchmail`, and then simply delete duplicated files.
-I.e. if you are really paranoid, you could use that feature to check files produced by `fetchmail` and `imaparms fetch` against each other, see below.

 # Quickstart